The best life insurance companies for non-U.S. citizens

 • Green card holders are permanent residents and have the same options for life insurance coverage as U.S. citizens.

-• You’ll need to provide documentation to confirm your immigration status, such as a visa, Social Security number (SSN), Employment Authorization Document (EAD), or Individual Taxpayer Identification Number (ITIN) when applying for life insurance.
+• You’ll need to provide documentation to confirm your immigration status.
+Examples include a visa, Social Security number (SSN), Employment Authorization Document (EAD), or Individual Taxpayer Identification Number (ITIN).

-• Expats cannot get a life insurance policy in the U.S. while living abroad.
+• Expats can’t get a life insurance policy in the U.S. while living abroad.

 Can visa holders get life insurance?

-During the application process, you will have to provide additional information and documentation related to your visa status, the purpose of your presence in the U.S., how long you’ve been living in the country, and how long you’re planning to stay.
+During the application process, you’ll provide additional information related to your visa status, the purpose of your presence in the U.S., how long you’ve been living in the country, and how long you’re planning to stay.

 This may include: